neithere/monk/docs/faq.rst

 ---------------------------------------------

 **No.**
-It is possible to validate any value, be it a string, a number or a full-blown document with multiple nested dictionaries.
+It is possible to validate any value, be it a string, a number, a custom class instance or a full-blown document with multiple nested dictionaries.

 Why are there two ways of schema declaration?
 ---------------------------------------------